tecoLai/COT/README.md

         geth version

-How to run project
+How To Run Project
 ===============
 1. install Metamask in your browser
-2. create private block chain
+2. run private block chain in your dev
 3. connect Metamask with private block chain
 4. compile truffle contract
 5. deploy compiled contract into private block chain
 6. use Web3 and HTML to interactive with contract and Metamask

-Run private blockchain( we have 3 different to build private blockchain)
+Run Private Blockchain( we have 3 different to build private blockchain)
 ===============
 1. version 1, use testrpc
         testrpc -m "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"